wp-plugins/plugnedit/readme.txt

 == Frequently Asked Questions ==

+= What is the difference from other editors =

+Current HTML Editors build pages without organization, PlugNEdit organizes your data into objects that can be moved and placed as desired.
+Plug N Edit works more link a windows program then a HTML Editor.

 = Is This Plugin Right For My Needs? =

-This plugin is useful for anyone that has a wordpress site, it is basically just a easy to use drag and drop visual editor with more options.
+This plugin is useful for anyone that has a wordpress site, it is basically just a easy to use drag and drop visual HTML editor with more options.

 = What do I really need to know to make good use of the program? =

-The WYSIWYG editor is based on movable objects (Layers), Therefore you should give each object a Name that is easy to remember this will help you make use of all the options of the editor.
+The WYSIWYG HTML editor is based on movable objects (Layers), Therefore you should give each object a Name that is easy to remember this will help you make use of all the options of the editor.

 = Is It Hard To Install And Use? =